-Jonah Edelman is co-founder and Chief Executive Officer of Stand for Children.
-Stand for Children’s eleven state affiliates (AZ, CO, IL, IN, LA, MA, OK, OR, TN, TX, and WA) help children at the bottom of the economic ladder to rise up, most fundamentally by improving early literacy and increasing high school success through effective dropout prevention strategies, expanded career technical education, and improved college preparation.
-Where significant progress is achievable, Stand affiliates also work to increase funding equity and adequacy; improve school quality in communities with a concentration of chronically low performing schools; improve teaching quality; and increase access to quality early childhood education.
+Jonah Edelman is co-founder and Executive Officer of Stand for Children.
+Stand for Children’s nine state affiliates (AZ, CO, IL, IN, LA, OR, TN, TX, and WA) help children at the bottom of the economic ladder to rise up, through effective dropout prevention strategies, expanded career technical education, and improved college preparation and post-secondary guidance, increasing access to quality early childhood education, improving literacy instruction and interventions, increasing funding equity and adequacy, and improving school quality in communities with a concentration of chronically low performing schools.

-Stand for Children achieves scaled impact in these areas through a variety of strategies, including: championing evidence-based policies and targeted investments; empowering families to effectively support and advocate for their children’s education; ensuring the policies and investments we champion actually reach the classroom and help children, and are sustained over time; electing candidates to school boards, state legislature, and other key offices who will champion or support our priority solutions.
+Stand for Children achieves scaled impact in these areas through a variety of strategies, including: championing evidence-based policies and targeted investments; ensuring the policies and investments we champion actually reach the classroom and help children, and are sustained over time; empowering families to effectively support and advocate for their children’s education; and electing candidates to school boards, state legislature, and other key offices who will champion or support our priority solutions.

-Beyond the advocacy efforts described above, in response to the rising tide of intolerance in schools, Stand for Children created the Middle School Kindness Challenge (www.middleschoolkindnesschallenge.org) to help make kindness commonplace and meanness rare in middle schools across the nation and encourage more empathetic education responses to unproductive student behavior in order to reduce unnecessary suspensions.
-Also, given the threat to DACA recipients, Stand for Children took leadership in creating www.protectdreamers.org and enlisted thousands of educators to sign a statement and then advocate for a legislative solution.
+Beyond the advocacy efforts described above, in response to the rising tide of intolerance in schools, Stand for Children created Teach Kindness to help make kindness commonplace and meanness rare in middle schools across the nation and encourage more empathetic education responses to unproductive student behavior in order to reduce unnecessary suspensions.

-Jonah’s personal stand for children began during college, when he taught a six year-old bilingual child to read.
-He went on to found a mentorship program for middle school students, and then served as an administrator of an enrichment program for children living in public housing.
+Jonah’s personal stand for children began during college, when he taught a six-year-old bilingual child to read.
+He then founded a mentorship program for middle school students and later served as an administrator of an enrichment program for children living in public housing.